Quick link: Management (click back to lead page in this section)

 Managing what you eat when you have kidney disease can be a challenge but can have a positive influence on how you feel and the other treatments you might need.
 It is important to recognise that as kidney disease progresses your dietary needs will more than likely change.
 Every person with kidney disease is different with individual food preferences and dietary needs.

 A dietitian experienced in kidney disease is the best person to speak to about what you can eat and drink.
 The dietitian will assess what you are currently eating and advise if changes are needed.

 Dietary assessment includes review of your intake of energy and important nutrients such as protein, sodium/salt, potassium, phosphate, fluid, fat, carbohydrate.

 Advice is given on a personal basis, taking into account what you like to eat, how you are feeling, your age, lifestyle, weight, muscle size, health status and blood test results.
 You may find that initially the suggested changes might be small, but as kidney disease progresses more significant changes may be required.

 Things you can do to set the most of your dietitian appointment.

-Accredited Practicing Dietitians experienced in the area of diet and kidney disease can explain how it all works and help plan your meals.
+Accredited Practising Dietitians experienced in diet and kidney disease can explain how it all works and help plan meals.
 This Dietitian will take into account how you are feeling, your age, lifestyle, weight, muscle size, health and blood test results.
 Ask your GP for referral.
-Dietitians Association of Australia can provide name and contact details of a local renal dietitian - call 1800 812 942.
+Dietitians Association of Australia provide contact details for a local renal dietitian - call 1800 812 942.

 - write down what you eat for a few days and bring it with you to your appointment